-This reference manual provides detailed information regarding the CallVisor® Adjunct/Switch Application Interface for the DEFINITY® Enterprise Communications Server (ECS).
+This reference manual provides detailed information about the CallVisor® Adjunct/Switch Application Interface for the DEFINITY® Enterprise Communications Server (ECS).

-The term switch is no longer used in this document and has been replaced by DEFINITY ECS or ECS.
-A few exceptions remain, such as the feature, switch-classified calls and the term, switch-hook flash as well as the proper name of ASAI - Adjunct/Switch Application Interface.
+The term switch is no longer used in this document and has been replaced by the DEFINITY ECS or the ECS.
+A few exceptions remain, such as the feature, Switch-Classified calls and the term, Switch-Hook Flash as well as the proper name of ASAI - Adjunct/Switch Application Interface.